 - Made in the USA: With FDA approved materials.

-In conclusion, the Denta-Gard® does not fall into the standard three mouth guard category types listed below.
+In conclusion, the Denta-Gard does not fall into the standard three mouth guard category types listed below.

-- Boil and bite mouth guard: Inexpensive at most sporting good stores.
-Made of thermoplastic material that you place in boiling water, then shape around teeth with your fingers.
+- Boil and bite mouth guard: Inexpensive at most sporting goods stores.
+Made of a thermoplastic material that you place in boiling water, then shape around teeth with your fingers.
 In most cases can not be worn with braces.
 Covers the upper teeth only.
 Usually bulky and uncomfortable.
 Kids tend to chew the ends down eliminating any cushioning benefit.

 - Custom fit mouth guard: Typically cost $300.00 and up, expensive and purchased from your Dentist.
 Consequently, to protect both upper and lower teeth you will need to purchase two.

 Doctors can browse our website to learn about using the Denta-Gard® Mouthguard as your mouth guard for kids with braces.